 - Halloween costumes and attire for Halloween on the High Seas

 - Festive Disney holiday clothes for a Very Merrytime Holiday Cruise

 - Marvel t-shirts and super hero costumes for Marvel Day at Sea

 - Your favorite Pixar movie characters for Pixar Day at Sea

-Note: There’s a Disney Cruise Pirate Night on most Bahamas/ Caribbean and Mediterranean sailings with the exception of Marvel Days at Sea.
+Note: There’s a Disney Cruise Pirate Night on most Bahamas/ Caribbean and Mediterranean sailings.
 If you’re not sure if itinerary has a pirate night, ask your Travel Agent or call Disney Cruise Line to check!
 Your room host typically leaves red Mickey bandanas for pirate night in your room that night, and you’ll see people wearing anything from a plain black or white shirt to a full pirate costume.